Investor Watch: Advertisements promoting investment opportunities

 - Company’s purported ‘track record’.
 Many ads promote the fact that the company or person offering the opportunity has been in business a long time, are backed by a large conglomerate, and/or have achieved high performance in years past.
 A company’s track record should never be the deciding factor when making an investment decision.
 Research the company’s history and track record but also take other factors, such as your investment objectives, into account before committing.

 - Requests for personal information.
 Ads may send you to a toll-free line, website or a free seminar so you can request more information or fill out an application form.
 Check to ensure the investment opportunity is legitimate before submitting information.
 If it is a potential scam, your personal information could be shared, sold or held for use in future scams.

 - Tax-savings or tax-shelter incentives.Be wary of paid ads that promote tax-saving incentives, especially leading into RRSP season and tax time.
 A toll-free number, website or free seminar may be promoted to explain how the tax savings work.
 Promoters that tell investors that a tax shelter identification number means the shelter has been approved by Canada Revenue Agency (CRA) are misleading investors.
 In actual fact, the identification number is for identification purposes only.
 It does not in any way confirm the entitlement of an investor to claim any tax benefits associated with the tax shelter.

 The CRA also notes that Canadians should be cautious when a promoter tries to sell an investment using charitable donations that promises a tax receipt for more than the amount you paid.
 The CRA regularly audits these schemes and often reassesses investors for most or all of the receipt value of the donation.
-The CRA has previously issued the following alert and fact sheets to advise investors of the potential risks and problems associated with some shelters:

 Where should investors go for more information?